MultiAgentLearning/playground/GettingStarted.md

 # Getting Started

-To start clone the repository to your local working enviornment.
+To start clone the repository to your local working environment.

 This project has a few system dependencies.